fukkun2705-commits/MiniMax-H3-R2V-Prompt-Guide/examples/motion_context.md

 前のクリップの「行ってきます」というセリフと
 猫の鳴き声を繰り返さない。

-Purpose
+## Purpose

 This example demonstrates how to use Motion Context for a direct continuation between clips.

 The generated prompt should:

-continue from the final visual and motion state of the previous clip preserve the same character and environment continuity avoid replaying completed dialogue or actions keep the cat inside the apartment prevent the previous line 「行ってきます」 from being spoken again prevent the cat's previous meow from being repeated maintain a natural transition into the next action use no narration or background music
+- continue from the final visual and motion state of the previous clip
+- preserve the intended character, environment, and motion continuity
+- avoid replaying dialogue, actions, or sound events that were already completed in the previous clip
+- follow the new actions specified for the current clip
+- preserve only the elements that should continue from the previous clip
+- avoid carrying over obsolete actions, dialogue, or scene elements
+- maintain a natural transition into the next action
+- follow the user's dialogue, narration, music, and sound instructions exactly

 The generated output should follow the required six-section format.